stevedonovan/gentle-intro/src/1-basics.md

 ## Strings

-Strings in Rust are a little more involved than in dynamic languages; the `String` type, like `Vec`, allocates dynamically and is resizeable.
+Strings in Rust are a little more involved than in otherlanguages; the `String` type, like `Vec`, allocates dynamically and is resizeable.
 (So it's like C++'s `std::string` but not like the immutable strings of Java and Python.)
-A program may contain a lot of _string literals_ (like "hello") and a system language should be able to store these statically in the executable itself.
+But a program may contain a lot of _string literals_ (like "hello") and a system language should be able to store these statically in the executable itself.
 In embedded micros, that could mean putting them in cheap ROM rather than expensive RAM (for low-power devices, RAM is also expensive in terms of power consumption.)
+A _system_ language has to have two kinds of string, allocated or static.

 So "hello" is not of type `String`.
 It is of type `&str` (pronounced 'string slice').
 It's like the distinction between `const char*` and `std::string` in C++, except